 Punch presses are powerful machines vital to manufacturing, particularly industries that include metalworking in the creation of devices or products.
 When used properly and functioning correctly, these machines can create holes in thick pieces of metal.
 When a malfunction occurs, however, the size and power of these machines poses a danger to their operators and others nearby.
 Training and maintenance is vital to ensure workers are safe, otherwise catastrophic injuries and deaths can occur.

 All workers deserve a safe work environment, where they know they will go home at the end of their shift.
 When employers fail to provide safety, workers can be seriously injured, perhaps fatally, while just trying to do their jobs.
 People injured on the job have options, including workers' compensation, to help with the pain, suffering, and expenses involved in workplace injuries.
-Call a top NY personal injury lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, today at (212) 986-7353 and we can discuss your options.
+Call a top NY construction accident lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, today at (212) 986-7353 and we can discuss your options.

 Safe operation of punch presses allows manufacturers to make all kinds of products, including those for commercial sale and those used by other manufacturers in various industries.
 When these devices malfunction, or are not maintained, serious injuries can occur.
 These risks include: